-I am fascinated to travel in the tribal areas of India.
-There are many tribal belts in India but the belt that excites me is the most is the north-east belt.
-It’s not crowded by tourism, the people are lovely and it has scenic landscapes.
+I’m fascinated to travel to the tribal areas of India.
+There’re many tribal belts in India but the belt that excites me is the most is the north-east belt.
+It’s not crowded with tourists, the people are lovely and it has scenic landscapes.

 One such state in India is Nagaland.

 Hidden under the bosom of mother nature lies this unexplored land of the Nagas which has been provoking travelers from far and wide to explore its magnificence.
 This land is a part of what we fondly call the Seven Sisters.